MicrosoftDocs/win32-pr.it-it/desktop-src/Controls/reextendedregisterclass.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce TRUE se l'operazione ha esito positivo o FALSE in caso contrario.
+Restituisce TRUE in caso di esito positivo oppure FALSE in caso contrario.

 ## <a name="requirements"></a>Requisiti